Untangling American Christianity from Americanism

 Imes says, “The majority of the views out there through the centuries attached the image of God to some human capacity or function.
 That view makes the image of God something we do or are qualified to do by having a certain capacity.”

-Rationality is ascribed by some to being made in the image of God.
-The reasoning is that we are intellectually superior to animals; therefore, rationality is what it means to be made in the image of God.
+Some say human rationality is what it means to be made in the image of God.
+They reason that we are intellectually superior to animals; therefore, rationality is what it means to be made in the image of God.

 Others have ascribed being made in the image of God to our social and political ability to govern ourselves.
 Still others believe our morality and conscience are what distinguish us from the animals as being made in God’s image.

 These things certainly distinguish human beings from other creatures created by God, but Imes says these human capacities, true as they are, do not accurately convey what the biblical text actually says.
-Imes says that applying the differences between humans and the animals to the text is just “theological speculation” (eisegesis – imposing our own thinking on the text).
+Imes says that assuming the differences between humans and the animals is what being made in the image of God means s just “theological speculation” It is eisegesis – imposing our own thinking on the text – rather than exegesis – extracting the meaning from the text, itself.

-This view of what what it means to be made in the image of God is not true to the biblical text, and it is not justified by the text.
+Th view that special human capabilities are what it means to be made in the image of God is not true to the biblical text, and it is not justified by the text.
 Exegesis of the text (pulling the meaning from the text, and not from our conceptions applied to the text) reveals a different view for what it means to be made in God’s image.

-Imes goes back to the source material (Genesis) to rediscover a meaning that is truer to what the text actually says.
-She also reads the text in light of its context, the Ancient Near culture, to determine more precisely what it means that human beings are made in the image of God.
+Imes says we need to pay closer attention to what the text actually says to determine its meaning.
+She also reads the text in light of its context, the Ancient Near Eastern culture, to determine more precisely what it means that human beings are made in the image of God.

 The backstory begins in Genesis 1:27: